EGI-Federation/fedcloud-documentation/source/storage.rst

 Applications will not see any difference between a block storage device and a regular hardware disk, thus no major changes should be required in the application logic.

-Note that some OS, like [https://appdb.egi.eu/store/vappliance/cernvm/ CERNVM], will automatically detect all the attached block storage and add it to theo root virtual file system.
+Note that some OS, like `CERNVM <https://appdb.egi.eu/store/vappliance/cernvm/ CERNVM>`_, will automatically detect all the attached block storage and add it to theo root virtual file system.